midnightntwrk/midnight-architecture/proposals/0022-private-state-management.md

 ### The API

 There are multiple concerns a storage API like this needs to address.
-It is amount of data exchanged in varius scenarios, and the transactionality-related: atomicity, consistency, isolation, durability.
+It is amount of data exchanged in varius scenarios, the transactionality-related: atomicity, consistency, isolation, durability.
+An important factor is also trust assumptions.
+As of time of writing - Midnight.js does encrypt private data at rest.
+If using this state management API - should it continue to do so (limiting API capabilities, reducing trust assumptions, but requiring _all_ DApps to perform the encryption) or should it become responsibility of implementors of this API (so data in-memory are mostly unecrypted, should be encrypted in transit, DApps are freed from encryption burden, but encryption at rest becomes a concern of the API implementor)

 While a minimal API surface of a simple key-value storage would be enough for a proof of concept, it will not be a solution scalable enough.
 Eventually complexity and amounts of data will become too much to use efficiently in this way.
 It is particularly important for this API to be possibly future-proof, because backward incompatible changes will be very costly to perform.

-Very likely requirements for a production implementation will be:
+Very likely requirements for a production implementation will be (assuming it's API implementor concern to offer encryption at rest):

 - ability to iterate over nested keys, etc. so that after `set('foo.bar', 'a'); set('foo.baz', 'b');`, an operation `listKeys('foo')` returns